Jassi220205/learning_lab/README.md

 # Learning Lab 🧪

-Welcome to my **Learning Lab** — a collection of coding exercises, mini-projects, and assignments that I’ve completed during my journey through Coursera courses, virtual internships, and other online learning platforms.
+Welcome to my **Learning Lab** — a collection of coding exercises, mini-projects, and assignments that I’ve completed during my journey through Coursera final projects, virtual internships, and other online learning platforms and finally some fun mini projects to improve my coding journey.

 ## 🎯 Purpose